Significant-Gravitas/AutoGPT/README.md

 <hr/>

-Auto-GPT is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
+Auto-GPT is a leading experimental open-source application showcasing the capabilities of the GPT-4 language model.
 This program, driven by GPT-4, chains together LLM "thoughts", to autonomously achieve whatever goal you set.
-As one of the first examples of GPT-4 running fully autonomously, Auto-GPT pushes the boundaries of what is possible with AI.
+As one of the first SOTA examples of GPT-4 running fully autonomously, Auto-GPT pushes the boundaries of what is possible with AI.

 <h2 align="center"> Demo April 16th 2023 </h2>